bartaelterman/time-tracker/README.md

 6. Add this repo to your `PYTHONPATH` (if you don't do so, the next line will fail because it won't find the `kafka_doc_manager`)
 7. Start the MongoDB optlog tailer: `mongo-connector -m localhost:27017 -t localhost:9092 -d kafka_doc_manager`
 8. Start the web server: `flask manage.py runserver`

+## Look at the API documentation

+The API of the web service is documented in the [doc](./doc) folder.
+It allows you to add users, projects, activities and other data by sending JSON data to the server.
+The service can even generate an invoice for a given project.